Sonny Bradley: Portsmouth

 After his release from Hull, Bradley signed a two-year deal with Portsmouth on 9 May 2013, where he will joining with Danny East.
 Bradley revealed he turned down a move from Championship and League One clubs in favour joining Portsmouth.
 Bradley would also take number six shirt at the club.

 He made his debut in a 4–1 home defeat to Oxford United on 3 August 2013.
 Despite the loss, Bradley was impressed with the club's supporters attendance at the stadium.
 Since his debut, Bradley had an extended run of the first team and then on 1 January 2014, Bradley scored his first goal for the club and also the first goal of 2014 for the club, as Portsmouth lose 2–1 to Southend United.
 But towards the end of the season, Bradley would be often used in first team ins and out, mostly on the substitution bench.
 Bradley would then score his second goal of the season, just ten minutes after coming on as a substitute, in a 4–4 draw against Bury on 26 April 2014, in which it turns out to be his last appearance for the club.

 Crawley Town

 On 17 June 2014, Bradley signed a two-year contract at Crawley Town, from Portsmouth for an undisclosed fee.
 Crawley had fought off competition from Championship clubs for his signature.

 Plymouth Argyle

 On 11 July 2016, Bradley signed for Plymouth Argyle.
 He was offered a new contract by Plymouth at the end of the 2017–18 season.
 After two successful campaigns with Plymouth, Bradley opted not to renew his contract and left on 8 June 2018, having made 95 appearances for the Devon club.

 Luton Town

 Bradley agreed to sign for newly promoted League One club Luton Town on 12 June 2018 on a three-year contract, effective from 1 July.
 He scored his first goal for Luton with a half volley from 25 yards on the opening day of the 2019–20 season in a 3–3 home draw with Middlesbrough.

+On 10 May 2023, it was announced that Bradley would be departing the club following the conclusion of their play-off campaign.